PoisonNinja/Summer2016/PIC.md

 8048424:	8b 88 20 00 00 00    	mov    0x20(%eax),%ecx
 804842a:	8d 15 1c a0 04 08    	lea    0x804a01c,%edx
 ```
-Unlike our example above, the code at 0x804841a gets the address into EAX.
+Unlike our example above, the code at 0x804841a gets the address into EAX instead of EBX.
 We then add 0x1be1 to EAX, which contains our instruction pointer address.

 At this point, we must make another detour again.
 32-bit uses something known as a Global Offset Table.